dy/spect/readme.md

 ### `.use( ...fns )` − assign aspects

 Assign aspect function(s) to set of elements.
 Each aspect `fn` is registered for every element in the set.
-Aspect `fn` is invoked immediately, with `el` as argument.
+Aspect `fn` is invoked immediately, with wrapped `el` as argument, that can be considered also as a set of effects.
 By reading state(s) of other elements, aspect subscribes to changes in these states and rerenders itself if changes take place.

 ```js
 let $foo = $('.foo')